May 7, 2018

 Agile (explained most thoroughly in the eBook, The Complete Guide to Agile Marketing) is a flexible, team-based work method that emphasizes rapid delivery of smaller pieces of a project, often done simultaneously, versus completing the entire project in a linear fashion.
 It provides increased visibility to teams because of its transparent approach to resource and task management.
 While the Agile approach originated with IT, creative teams can benefit from adopting even a few of the same principles and then supporting the approach with an Agile-friendly marketing solution.

 One element of Agile marketing that can particularly improve transparency on a creative team is Scrum.
 Scrum meetings are daily 10-minute meetings in which team members, led by a Scrum Master or resource manager (this could simply be the creative director), review the team's work, discuss any needs, and distribute any additional tasks the team has received.
 This and other Agile principles can help your team achieve greater transparency and increase efficiency to ultimately accomplish more work.
 Creative teams can use online tools that facilitate the Agile method, making the team's work even more visible to team members.

 Collaboration Tool: Stop using email to collaborate

 Email is one of those technological advances that made work much more efficient.
 But anymore, it's simply not the best way to communicate in many cases, especially on a creative team.
 Email can quickly blur a creative team's visibility by creating silos and information traps where relevant conversations and attachments are kept far from fellow team members and clients who might not be included in the thread.

-Here's how you can solve the problem with technology: move all communication about work to a single, preferably web-based, location that organizes and houses collaboration, updates, and notifications in the context of the work being done.
+Here's how you can solve the problem with technology: move all communication about work to a single, preferably web-based, collaboration software that organizes and houses collaboration, updates, and notifications in the context of the work being done.
 This way, all work communication is easier to track and manage and fewer pieces of information are lost or forgotten.

 Combine Marketing Solutions to Further Simplify Creative Work